 Is it safe to visit Mexico?
 I get this question a lot.
 I don’t blame you.
 Every day, we hear or see something in the media about violence and crime in Mexico.
-Also, thanks to social media a lot of things grow out of proportion and posts/videos become “viral” with millions of people having access to such content.
+Also, thanks to social media a lot of things grow out of proportion, and posts/videos become “viral” with millions of people having access to such content.

 As a result, many people become alarmed and avoid traveling to Mexico altogether.
 The truth is not everything is black or white.
 I will try my best to be as objective as possible and present you with facts to allow you to make a more informed decision.

 Table of Contents

 - A Few Recommendations

 Fear of the Unknown

 I understand there may be people who have never visited and may be hesitant because of what they see on TV.
 I remember a few years ago when I traveled to Oaxaca City.
 My boss was getting married at that time.
 He invited several people and only about half of them showed up.
 Many of them had never been to Mexico, while others hadn’t been in a long time.
 Most of them were scared and declined the invitation.
 Even Mexican Americans were included in this non-attending group, which was hard for me to believe.